-- 4.1.1 Major construction work of the third golf course were (i) turfing at Holes 3, 6, 7, 11 & 18 (ii) sand capping at Holes 13-16 & 18 (southern part) (iii) permanent drainage / irrigation system / sub-soil drainage installation at central part (Holes 1, 2, 9 and 17) of East Course, (iv) permanent closed low flow drainage system installation, (v) hydroseeding at the permanent slope/bare grounds and (vi) furnishing work at permanent bridges. - 4.1.2 The Contractor was reminded to provide sufficient dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic). - 4.1.3 Implementation of temporary drains on site was not according to the general principles of TDMP.
-In addition, the water quality results at all identified streams and fresh water inland marsh revealed that improvement and strengthen of temporary drainage system installed on site is required. - 4.1.4 Hydroseeding at scar areas within the East Course was completed before March 2007.
+- 4.1.1 Major construction work of the third golf course were (i) turfing at Holes 3-8, 10-16 and 18 (ii) sand capping at Holes 10 and 18 (southern part) (iii) permanent drainage / irrigation system / sub-soil drainage installation at central part (Holes 1 and 10) of East Course, (iv) permanent closed low flow drainage system installation, (v) hydroseeding at the permanent slope/bare grounds and (vi) furnishing work at permanent bridges. - 4.1.2 The Contractor was reminded to provide sufficient dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic). - 4.1.3 Implementation of temporary drains on site was not according to the general principles of TDMP.
+In addition, the water quality results at all identified streams and fresh water inland marsh revealed that improvement and strengthen of temporary drainage system installed on site is required after heavy rains. - 4.1.4 Hydroseeding at scar areas within the East Course was completed before March 2007.
 However, some areas were required re-hydroseeding (due to soil erosion after rain and died out) and will be planted with native shrub.
 Construction waste stockpiles were temporary stored and accumulated at Hole 2 near the adjacent slope of concrete batching plant during this reporting month.
 The stockpile location was considered improper.
-The Contractor was reminded to relocate the construction waste or dispose more frequently off-site and to submit the trip tickets record for our record. - 4.1.5 Disposal of temporary stored wastewater (fourth time) from the CHEC's temporary sewage treatment plant was carried out on 24 July 2007 by licenced Contractor.
+The Contractor was reminded to relocate the construction waste or dispose more frequently off-site and to submit the trip tickets record for our record. - 4.1.5 Disposal of temporary stored wastewater from the CHEC's temporary sewage treatment plant was carried out on 9th September 2007 by licenced Contractor.
 However, no water quality report was submitted by CHEC regarding the performance of the sewage treatment plant.
 Therefore, no discharge of sewage effluent from the sewage treatment plant to fresh water inland marsh is allowed.
-The Contractor was reminded to submit the disposal record by the licenced Contractor for our record. - 4.1.6 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.7 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
+The Contractor was continuously reminded to submit the disposal record by the licenced Contractor for record. - 4.1.6 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site and were in dirty condition.
+The Contractor was reminded to keep the mobile toilets in clean condition. - 4.1.7 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
 Summary of implementation status is provided in Annex D.